Weeks from £1047

 A utility room outside with washing machine and tumble dryer.

-A separate outside toilet and large bike shed.
+A separate outside toilet and small bike shed.

 On the ground floor are two sitting rooms both with beautiful, original, wide dark oak floor- boards giving the house a feeling of warmth and the fine old period of the property.